noriakis/software/docs/biotextgraph/01-basic_usage_of_biotextgraph.md

 #> Filtered 77 words (frequency and/or tfidf)
 #> Multiscale bootstrap...
 Done.
 #> Scale for size is already present.
-#> Adding another scale for size, which will replace the
+#> Adding another scale for size, which will replace the existing scale.

-#> existing scale.
-gwclWhole@pvpick
+getSlot(gwclWhole, "pvpick")
 #> $clusters
 #> $clusters[[1]]
 #> [1] "pigmentosum" "xeroderma"